 Retirement planning and Medicaid planning will also need to be considered as early on in your life as possible to reap the maximum benefits from those plans.
 Finally, if you have strong beliefs regarding end-of-life medical care and/or about how your body should be handled after your death, it is imperative that you include advance directives as well as funeral and burial planning components in your comprehensive estate plan to ensure your wishes are honored at the end of your life.
 The estate planning attorneys at Parman & Easterday would be honored to help you create an estate plan that protects everything dear to you, both now and in the future.

-If you have questions or concerns regarding your estate plan, or wish to make a complimentary appointment to get started on an estate plan, contact the experienced Fairway, Kansas, estate planning attorneys at Parman & Easterday by calling 913-385-9400 or online.
+If you have questions or concerns regarding your estate plan, or wish to make an appointment to get started on an estate plan, contact the experienced Fairway, Kansas estate planning attorneys at Parman & Easterday by calling 405-843-6100 to schedule your appointment today.